-• Exercise and Training
+5 Exercise and training

-Exercise is an important component of a healthy lifestyle.
-Exercise has physical, mental and social benefits.
-Exercise works on all the body systems.

-Movement occurs when muscles contract.

-Muscles obtain energy from food.
+- Exercise is an important component of a healthy lifestyle. - Exercise has physical, mental and social benefits. - Exercise works on all the body systems. - Movement occurs when muscles contract. - Muscles obtain energy from food.
 Some glucose is stored in the muscles and liver as glycogen.

-Cells get energy from glucose in the process called respiration.

-Aerobic respiration uses oxygen to produce energy:

-Glucose + Oxygen $\rightarrow$ Energy + Carbon Dioxide + Water muscles contract and some energy is used, muscle contractions produce heat - warm up, carbon dioxide is excreted by the lungs.

-When aerobic exercise occurs;

-Need aerobic exercise when one exercises over a lengthy period of time.
-Examples of type of exercise.

-Anaerobic respiration occurs without oxygen:

-Glucose $\rightarrow$ Energy + Lactic Acid

-When anaerobic exercise occurs;

-less energy is produced than aerobic respiration,

-lactic acid produced causes pain and fatigue.
-Muscles are less efficient and eventually stop working;

-lactic acid is removed by breathing in more oxygen.
-This extra oxygen at the end of anaerobic exercise is called oxygen debt.

-Anaerobic respiration is used for short periods of intense exercise.

-Examples.

-Training is a programme and a procedure used to improve performance.

-Training principles are;

-Specificity

-Overload

-Progression

-Reversibility
+- Cells get energy from glucose in the process called respiration. - Aerobic respiration uses oxygen to produce energy: - Glucose + Oxygen \rightarrow Energy + Carbon Dioxide + Water - When aerobic exercise occurs; - muscles contract and some energy is used, - muscle contractions produce heat warm up, - carbon dioxide is excreted by the lungs. - Need aerobic exercise when one exercises over a lengthy period of time.
+Examples of type of exercise. - Anaerobic respiration occurs without oxygen: - $\circ \quad \text{Glucose} \rightarrow \text{Energy} + \text{Lactic Acid}$ - When anaerobic exercise occurs; - less energy is produced than aerobic respiration, - lactic acid produced causes pain and fatigue.
+Muscles are less efficient and eventually stop working; - lactic acid is removed by breathing in more oxygen.
+This extra oxygen at the end of anaerobic exercise is called oxygen debt. - Anaerobic respiration is used for short periods of intense exercise. - Examples of aerobic and anaerobic exercises. - Training is a programme and a procedure used to improve performance. - Training principles are; - Specificity

-The effects of too much exercise through over-training.

-Training methods; explanation of different types and their benefits;

-Circuit training - explanation of different types and exercises.

-Weight training (strength training) - a method of training using weights.
-Training can be;

-Isotonic (Dynamic) - involves muscle shortening.
-Examples,

-Isometric (Static) - muscles contract but stay the same length.
-Examples,
+- Overload - Progression - Reversibility - The effects of too much exercise through over-training. - Training methods; explanation of different types and their benefits; - Circuit training explanation of different types and exercises. - Weight training (strength training) a method of training using weights.
+Training can be; - Isotonic (Dynamic) involves muscle shortening.
+Examples, advantages and disadvantages. - Isometric (Static) muscles contract but stay the same length.
+Examples, advantages and disadvantages.

-Plyometrics - alternative method of power training.

-Fartlek training - method of training which improves aerobic and anaerobic energy systems.
-Example of this type of Fartlek training.

-Used in a variety of sports e.g. cycling and skiing.

-Continuous training - a method of training which requires participants to run swim cycle www.papaCambridge.com Interval training - a method of training which involves periods of fast work and periods recovery (slow work or rest).
-The recovery period enables the lactic acid in muscles to be removed.
+- Plyometrics alternative method of power training. - Fartlek training method of training which improves aerobic and anaerobic energy systems. - Example of this type of Fartlek training. - Used in a variety of sports e.g. cycling and skiing. - Advantages and disadvantages. - Continuous training a method of training which requires participants to run, swim, cycle for set periods of time - Advantages and disadvantages. - Resistance training a method of training which requires athletes to work against a load (resistance). - Advantages and disadvantages. - Interval training a method of training which involves periods of fast work and periods of recovery (slow work or rest).
+The recovery period enables the lactic acid in muscles to be removed. - Advantages. - Effect of exercise on the heart, circulatory and respiratory systems.
+Response of the heart; measurement of heart rate per minute; - stroke volume and cardiac output. - (Cardiac Output = Stroke Volume x Heart Rate). - Responses of the circulatory system. - Responses of the respiratory system; - (Minute Volume = Tidal Volume x Respiratory Rate) - Examples of breathing changes with exercise. - How the body controls body temperature. - Training effects of exercise on the following major organ and systems of the body, especially the heart; the circulatory system, the respiratory system and the skeletal muscles.

-Resistance training - a method of training which requires athletes to work again (resistance).

-Advantages.

-Effect of exercise on the heart, circulatory and respiratory systems.
-Response of the heart:

-measurement of heart rate per minute;

-stroke volume and cardiac output.

-(Cardiac Output = Stroke Volume x Heart Rate).

-Responses of the circulatory system.

-Responses of the respiratory system;

-(Minute Volume = Tidal Volume x Respiratory Rate)

-Examples of breathing changes with exercise.

-How the body controls body temperature.

-Training effects of exercise on the following major organ and systems of the body, especially the heart; the circulatory system, the respiratory system and the skeletal muscles.